 Tate’s no stranger to such partisan politics.
 He prayed at a Donald Trump primary rally during the 2016 campaign and hosted Donald Trump Jr. for a rally at the church just before the 2016 general election.
 So, it’s no accident that Walker showed up.
 In fact, Tate noted the presence of conservative religious-political activist Ralph Reed, the former Christian Coalition leader who now heads the Faith & Freedom Coalition.

 And this wasn’t an anomaly.
 Walker has spoken during Sunday services of at least three other Georgia megachurches this year.
 It’s a campaign strategy that hasn’t garnered much media attention despite the large crowds.
-That’s why one of us (Brian) wrote a piece published this week by Sightings (a publication of the University of Chicago Divinity School on religion’s role in public life) about Walker’s Sunday politicking.
+That’s why I wrote a piece published this week by Sightings (a publication of the University of Chicago Divinity School on religion’s role in public life) about Walker’s Sunday politicking.

 The services are fairly similar as Walker was interviewed each time by the church’s pastor.
 He recounted the same key moments in his life, peppering in new thoughts as the pastors mentioned different issues.
 So, at First Baptist Church in Atlanta, Walker talked more about race because the church’s pastor brought it up.
 But given the church’s history on this topic, the rhetoric warrants greater scrutiny.

-While Brian’s piece for Sightings gave a short summary of the 1963 civil rights sit-ins at FBC Atlanta as Black Christians sought to integrate the church, we’re going deeper in this issue of A Public Witness to consider that history and the theology at play — then and today.
-And we have exclusive comments from the leader of that civil rights effort, Rev. Amos Brown, who today is pastor of Third Baptist Church in San Francisco (the home congregation of Vice President Kamala Harris).
+While my piece for Sightings gave a short summary of the 1963 civil rights sit-ins at FBC Atlanta as Black Christians sought to integrate the church, this issue of A Public Witness will go deeper to consider that history and the theology at play — then and today.
+And it includes exclusive comments from the leader of that civil rights effort, Rev. Amos Brown, who today is pastor of Third Baptist Church in San Francisco (the home congregation of Vice President Kamala Harris).